Utopia Rock Pools (Waterfall Creek Pools): Everything You Need to Know

 Although you can get there in a standard vehicle in good weather, the road in can be bumpy and dusty and you’ll need to look out for large ruts and potholes the closer you get to the carpark.
 It’s a much more comfortable ride in a 4WD.

-Is the hike to the falls hard?
+Is the hike to Utopia Rock Pools hard?

 The hike to the falls is 3 kilometres return (1.5 kilometres one way) and is graded 4 by QLD Parks and Forests.
 It’s not a particularly hard walk but there are inclines, dirt, loose rocks and tree roots underfoot.
 The track has been upgraded in recent years and is much better than it used to be.

 When you reach the water, you will need to do some rock scrambling to reach the swimming holes.
-Reaching the first waterhole is easy enough but take care making your way to the second and third as wet feet and drizzly weather will make the rocks slippery.
+Reaching the first waterhole is easy enough but take care making your way to the second and third, as wet feet and drizzly weather will make the rocks slippery.

 Is it family-friendly?